-Bulletin OMHSAS-21-09 addresses the waiver process for Intensive Case Management services.
+10/18/21 UPDATE: Bulletin OMHSAS-21-09 addresses the waiver process for Intensive Case Management services.
 Do approved Blended Case Management providers need a waiver for continued verbal consent?

 Verbal consent/verification is not allowable for Mental Health Intensive Case Management services after 9/30/21.
 See 55 Pa.
 Code § 5221.33.
 A waiver is not required for verbal consent in Blended Case Management Services.
+Waivers are no longer required for verbal consent in Intensive Case Management after 9/30/21 in accordance with OMHSAS-21-09 and the extension of the regulatory suspensions.

-How do providers re-implement signed encounter forms after the 9/30/21 regulatory suspensions expire?
+10/18/21 UPDATE: How do providers re-implement signed encounter forms after the 9/30/21 regulatory suspensions expire?

 Per OMHSAS-21-09, signatures for consent to treatment, service verification, and acknowledgement of receipt of treatment or service plan(s) may include hand-written or electronic signatures.
 Consistent with Act 69 of 1999 Electronic Transactions Act, an electronic signature is an electronic sound, symbol or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.
-In situations where signatures cannot be obtained from the individual served or their legal guardian, as applicable, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations (ICM consent to treat).
+In situations where signatures cannot be obtained from the individual served or their legal guardian, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations (unless the regulations were suspended by Act 73).
+(ICM consent to treat).
 More guidance regarding encounter forms will be forthcoming.
 Over time, Magellan expects this to be a firm requirement, but for the time being, will support verbal consent on encounters forms following telehealth sessions (signed encounters are still required for face-to-face services in community-based levels of care).
 Providers who don't have the capabilities for electronic signatures should begin the process of exploring options related to putting the proper technology/platform in place.
 Intent to obtain signatures is the critical factor behind the requirement.
 Providers must also implement additional checks-and-balances and monitoring to provide oversight of service delivery.